-Researchers from other Federal agencies that are collaborators on multi-institutional teams must submit application packages to this FOA that include the identical contents of the application of the lead institution and the collaborator's budget information.
+Collaborative applications submitted from different institutions must clearly indicate that they are part of a collaborative project/group.
+Every partner institution must submit an application through its own sponsored research office.
+Each collaborative group can have only one lead institution.
 Each application within the collaborative group, including the narrative and all required appendices and attachments, must be identical with the following exceptions: